 Forum: Congressional Candidates Positions on Climate Change | Elections

-Our top scientific institutions, the U.S. military, NASA, NOAA, and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels.
-Many leaders in Congress are also spreading disinformation and confusion about the climate.
+Our top scientific institutions, the U.S. military, NASA, NOAA, and other credible experts say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
+Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for New Jersey in the United States Congress have an important role in supporting efforts to solve the issue.
-We've researched every district and made it easy for you to lookup your representatives' positions on climate.
-Enter an address in the form below to find your House representative.
+Find your representatives and their positions on climate by using the form below.

 United States Senate

 Senator Cory Booker of New Jersey supports efforts to address climate change, as does his colleague, senator Robert Menendez of New Jersey.United States House of Representatives

 Today is a sad day for our nation, and for our planet.
 With the stroke of his pen, President Trump is doing serious damage to nearly a decade of progress on one of the most defining – and important – issues of our time.
 Climate change is an urgent economic and national security challenge that is already beginning to have disastrous effects.
 Senator Cory Booker, on Trump's decisions to end climate change efforts

 District 1: Donald Norcross represents New Jersey 1.
 He has the support of the Sierra Club and stands with efforts to fight climate change.